How to Get More Google Reviews: 15 Practical Strategies

 What is the best time to ask a customer for a Google review?

-The best time is immediately after a positive interaction — what we call the "peak moment of satisfaction."
+The best time is soon after a real customer interaction, while the experience is still fresh.
 This could be right after a compliment, after successful service delivery, or at checkout.
-Follow up with a text or email within 1-2 hours while the experience is still fresh.
+Keep the request optional, honest, and easy to complete.

 Do Google reviews expire or get removed over time?